Artists, creatives, and the ever-evolving exposure con.

 Exposure itself isn’t a bad thing.
 Exposure is great!
 It is what allows artists to find new customers.
 I love exposure!
 What I don’t love is when people/businesses/opportunists think exposure is a replacement for money.

-Exposure is not money.
-Exposure does not guarantee money will find you.
-Exposure doesn’t pay the bills.
-Exposure by itself is not a fair trade for your goods and/or services.
+Exposure is not money, and exposure does not guarantee money will find you.
+Exposure doesn’t pay the bills, nor is exposure by itself a fair trade for your goods and/or services.
 Sure, sometimes exposure pays off and you get access to the right audience, the right buyer, the right connections that eventually lead to a sale, a commission, a professional relationship, etc., but exposure is not a guarantee for any of these things.

 Exposure is a gamble.
 Maybe you will get something out of it, but most of the time the person offering you the exposure will get the better end of the deal.
 When an exposure opportunity presents itself, make sure it’s the right kind.